Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

     </details>

 40. Which of the following can be used to protect data at rest on Amazon S3?
 (Choose TWO)
-    - A. Versioning.
+    - A. Versioning.[Keeping multiple versions of objects]
     - B. Deduplication.
     - C. Permissions.
+[Correct.
+IAM policies, bucket policies, and ACLs control access to S3 objects,]
     - D. Decryption.
     - E. Conversion.